-With the tag line on their Twitter feed, ” Evidence Based Entertainment,” (The tagline changed in 2015, it was originally like the Discovery channel with beer) it’s hard to see how Nerd Nite could go wrong.
+With a tag line like, ” Evidence Based Entertainment,” (The tagline changed in 2015, it was originally “like the Discovery channel with beer”) it’s hard to see how Nerd Nite could go wrong.
 At 7:35 on Monday, January 30th the first Nerd Nite of 2012 was getting prepped and the Middlesex Lounge was already pretty packed.
 The seats along the walls and in the middle of the floor were full and people were crowding into what was left of the space around the back and to the side of the bar.

 Standing in the back along the back wall, I met a woman named Holly as the evening got started.
 She is a neuroscientist, musician and a serious food blogger.
 She had been there before and gave me the lay of the land.
 “This is my fourth time at Nerdnite,” she said right before the evening got rolling.

 The crowd was convivial as Jeremy Kay, one of the event organizers, started the night off with a short introduction just after 8, “for first timers,”he said setting the informal tone.
 He walked the crowd through a brief history of Nerdnite complete with a nerd Venn Diagram and slides from the very first Nerdnite lecture in 2003,“Parasitic Birds” presented by Christopher Balakrishnan, the Nerdnite founder at the very first Nerd Nite at the Midway Cafe, in Jamaica Plain.